 During the 2012-13 season, he molded true freshman Georgina Mundy and saw her capture the UALR Women’s Golf Classic title.
 She was the first freshman to capture an individual title since 2001 and only the third overall in school history.

-Jacey Chun turned into a two-time all-conference player from 2011-12 and at one point was ranked as a top-five golfer in the nation.
+Jacey Chun, found by Mitchell late in the recruiting process, turned into a two-time all-conference player and at one point early in the season was ranked as a top-five golfer in the nation.
 Chun was named to the All-Sun Belt team in consecutive years, which is the first time that has happened in nearly a decade at North Texas.

 Mitchell has coached five all-conference selections in the last two seasons, which is the same number of all-conference golfers North Texas had since joining the Sun Belt Conference in 2001 until 2010.
 North Texas was ranked No. 41 in the nation during the 2011-12 season, which is highest ranking in school history.

-The 2010-11 season will go down as the most memorable and successful season in women's golf history at North Texas thanks to Mitchell's leadership.
+2010-11 will go down as the most memorable and successful season in women’s golf history at North Texas thanks to Mitchell’s leadership.

 In his first season at North Texas, Mitchell’s experience paid dividends for the North Texas golf program.
 He guided true freshman Addison Long to three top 25 finishes in the fall of 2008.
 She was the first Mean Green freshman player to record such a start to a career in four seasons.